Knowledge base

 - Have a valid and functional email address (especially the forgotten password features).

-- Stop your Node.JS application before proceeding with the following steps!
+- Stop your Node.JS application before performing the following steps!

 Installing Ghost